Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 They’d asked him how long it would take him to heal.
 Julian had almost answered it would take a couple of weeks maybe, assuming nothing had been broken…but then something in the back of his mind tickled at him.
 He knew the modern answer was actually “a couple of hours.”
 Sitting around and waiting for it to heal naturally was downright *stupid* nowadays.

 So, he’d answered along those lines.
 “I think it’ll be fine by tomorrow.”
 That seemed to satisfy them, so when Julian hobbled back through the gate, he’d paid a visit to the local clinic, and honesty he’d ended up sitting in the waiting room longer than the actual treatment took.
 The staff took his vitals, made him try a few different scales before they would believe the number.
-He went into the doctor’s office, who quickly examined the ankle, skimmed his medical history---some raised eyebrows, there---and prepared a hypodermic needle.
+He went into the doctor’s office, who quickly examined the ankle, skimmed his medical history - some raised eyebrows, there - and prepared a hypodermic needle.

 The medicine, of course, turned out to be related to Crude.